1. Vendor and Product Reality

 5. Commercial and Licensing Implication

 The fitting commercial arrangement is an embedded substrate license: Snowflake embeds the AQ inference-control primitive into the Cortex product family and sub-licenses inference-governance participation to its enterprise customers as part of the Cortex subscription.
-Pricing is per-credentialed-context or per-evaluated-generation, layered on Cortex's existing per-token consumption model, and aligns with how regulated customers actually consume governed AI — their cost is dominated by the regulated subset of their inference traffic, not by the long tail of low-risk calls.
+Pricing is per-credentialed-context or per-evaluated-generation, layered on Cortex's existing per-token consumption model, and aligns with how regulated customers actually consume governed AI, where cost is dominated by the regulated subset of their inference traffic rather than by the long tail of low-risk calls.